Behnam-Sadeghi-GIT/pygplates-usecases-Updated/README.md

 #### 2.5.
 OSError: [Errno -51] NetCDF: Unknown file format: b'muller_etal_2016_areps_v1.17_agegrid-0.nc'
 For such errors, it is better to removed the files in downloaded from a URL, and downoad and execute them again.
 Otherwise, even by improving the codes, you cannot execute them correctly and you would get the same error.

-### 3. "Healpy" in the codes below, is a proper tool to generate the mesh.
+### 3. "Healpy" module
+It is a proper tool to generate the mesh.
 However, it is only compatible with Linux and Apple (OSX).
 To install this package using conda run one of the commands in this link: https://anaconda.org/conda-forge/healpy Windows users instead can use GPlates software to generate the mesh files.
 The other possibility is applying this code: https://github.sydney.edu.au/EarthByte/spatio-temporal-exploration/blob/master/python/icosahedron.ipynb